A central limit theorem for the number of excursion set components of Gaussian fields: Introduction

 \subsection{Acknowledgements}

-M.M.\ was supported by the European Research Council (ERC) Advanced Grant QFPROBA (grant number 741487).
-S.M.\ was supported by the Australian Research Council (ARC) Discovery Early Career Researcher Award DE200101467, and also acknowledges the hospitality of the Statistical Laboratory, University of Cambridge, where part of this work was carried out.
 The authors thank Naomi Feldheim and Rapha\"{e}l Lachi\`{e}ze-Rey for referring us to \cite{kl06} and \cite{mv89} respectively.
+We also thank an anonymous referee for referring us to \cite{al21}, as well as pointing out some omissions in the proof of Theorem~\ref{t:clt_gen} in a previous version of this manuscript.
+The second author was supported by the European Research Council (ERC) Advanced Grant QFPROBA (grant number 741487).
+The third author was supported by the Australian Research Council (ARC) Discovery Early Career Researcher Award DE200101467, and also acknowledges the hospitality of the Statistical Laboratory, University of Cambridge, where part of this work was carried out.